Sustainable travel: tips for an environmentally friendly camping vacation

-Drive with the correct tire pressure to ensure low rolling resistance during the journey.
+Drive with the correct tyre pressure to ensure low rolling resistance during the journey.

 Electrical equipment: Where can you save?

-By the way: lighting, windshield wipers, and windshield heating are essential for safety.
-You should therefore not skimp on these!
+By the way: lighting, windscreen wipers, and windscreen heating are essential for safety.
+You should therefore not skimp these!

 How can I make sure my camping equipment is sustainable?

-For a comfortable camping vacation, you will need a lot of equipment, from hygiene products to leisure equipment.
+For a comfortable camping holiday, you will need a lot of equipment, from hygiene products to leisure equipment.
 Here are a few tips to make your camping more environmentally friendly and more sustainable: